HanneWillems/PredSim-workshop-ESMAC-2026/S2 CP/README.md

 Physics-based computer simulations, that can predict the effect of treatments (e.g., bony and soft tissue correction, ankle-foot-orthoses) on gait in children with CP, have the potential to improve clinical decision-making.
 To this end, an important challenge is to accurately estimate patient-specific model parameters.

 In this tutorial you will (I.) personalize a neuromusculoskeletal model for a child with CP.
-Next, (II.) you will model the effect of surgery and (III.) run simulations and evaluate the predicted gait pattern.
+Next, (II.) you will model the effect of surgery and (III.) run simulations to evaluate the predicted gait pattern.
 The workflow you will apply in this tutorial has been published in [Van Den Bosch et al. (2025)](https://jneuroengrehab.biomedcentral.com/articles/10.1186/s12984-025-01767-w)

 ## Step 0: run a reference simulation with the 2D model
 If you have not already done so, you need to run a reference simulation of healthy walking with the 2D model.
 Please follow the steps explained [here](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-esmac-2026?tab=readme-ov-file#running-a-reference-2d-simulation-with-predsim).